 An energy audit is performed using a calculator and computer

-Like many homeowners, you too are perhaps searching for ways to lower energy consumption.
+Like many homeowners, you may be searching for ways to lower energy consumption.
 And why not?
 It’s good for the planet, as well as your pocket.

 Don’t know what that is?
 Don’t fret.
 We’ve got you covered.
 In this post, we’ll help you learn everything necessary to know about energy audits.